Common Sports Eye Injuries: Sports Eye Safety Month

 Sports that involve projectiles have the highest risk of injury, but almost every sport carries some risk.
 Most eye injuries occur in basketball, baseball, and racquet sports, but full contact sports also pose risks.
 Boxing and martial arts can lead to serious, blinding accidents.
 Even fishing can lead to an eye injury.

 Corneal abrasions and lacerations around the eye are common sports-related injuries.
 Blunt trauma and fractures to the eye socket can occur in contact sports as well.

 Eye Injuries and Prevention: What to Do

-Sharpe also recommends having the proper eye protection for your sport.
+It’s also important that have the proper eye protection for your sport.
 Swimmers need goggles, while football players need a proper helmet with guarding.
 Ask a coach or other team official if any eye protection is required or recommended for your specific sport.
-Prevent Blindness America recommends sports eyeguards for baseball, basketball, soccer, football, and hockey.
+Prevent Blindness America recommends sports eye guards for baseball, basketball, soccer, football, and hockey.

 Always consider the risks before participating in potentially harmful activities and learn about proper precautions ahead of time.
 If you want to check your sight before playing ball, request an appointment at DMEI today!